Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 But Gorbachev had to wait his turn.
 Soviet leader Leonid Brezhnev died in 1982, and was succeeded by two other geriatric leaders: Yuri Andropov, Gorbachev's mentor, and Konstantin Chernenko.

 It wasn't until March 1985, when Chernenko died, that the party finally chose a younger man to lead the country: Gorbachev.
-He was 54 years old.
+He was 54.

-His tenure was filled with rocky periods, including a poorly conceived anti-alcohol campaign, the Soviet military withdrawal from Afghanistan, and the Chernobyl nuclear disaster.
+His tenure was filled with rocky periods, including the Soviet military withdrawal from Afghanistan and the Chernobyl nuclear disaster.

-But starting in November 1985, Gorbachev began a series of attention-grabbing summit meetings with world leaders, especially U.S. Presidents Ronald Reagan and George Bush, which led to unprecedented, deep reductions in the American and Soviet nuclear arsenals.
+But starting in November 1985, Gorbachev began a series of attention-grabbing summits with world leaders, especially U.S. Presidents Ronald Reagan and George Bush, which led to unprecedented, deep reductions in the American and Soviet nuclear arsenals.

-He said Putin had done much to restore stability and prestige to Russia after the tumultuous decade following the Soviet collapse.
-He did, however, protest growing limitations on media freedom, and in 2006 bought one of Russia's last investigative newspapers, Novaya Gazeta, with a businessman associate.
+While he said Putin did much to restore stability and prestige to Russia after the tumultuous decade following the Soviet collapse, Gorbachev protested growing limitations on media freedom.

-"We should — this is one of our goals — promote the newspaper's qualitative development in the interests of democratic values," he said, tacitly criticizing the Kremlin's efforts to bring Novaya Gazeta and other independent media outlets to heel.
+Gorbachev also spoke out against Putin's invasion of Ukraine.
+A day after the Feb.
+24 attack, he issued a statement calling for "an early cessation of hostilities and immediate start of peace negotiations."

-Gorbachev ventured into other new areas in his 70s, winning awards and kudos around the world.
-He won a Grammy in 2004 along with former U.S. President Bill Clinton and Italian actress Sophia Loren for their recording of Prokofiev's Peter and the Wolf, and the United Nations named him a Champion of the Earth in 2006 for his environmental advocacy.
+"There is nothing more precious in the world than human lives.
+Negotiations and dialogue on the basis of mutual respect and recognition of interests are the only possible way to resolve the most acute contradictions and problems," he said.

 Vladimir Isachenkov and Kate de Pury in Moscow contributed.